axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb">Company.
 A co-owned <span class="_me">company</span>.</p>
  <p class="_speakera">Company, business, whatever.</p>
  <p class="_speakerb">No, not &lsquo;whatever.&rsquo; A business means to &ldquo;do business,&rsquo;, making transactions, be like anybody else.
 A company is a community of people working together to make an impact bigger that they could on their own.
 In fact, the work company itself is a gem.
 It means people who break bread together.
 We are going to create a community of researchers, who, by the way, will be financially successful.</p>
- <p class="_speakera">How fine-anne-cially successful</p>
+ <p class="_speakera">How fine-anne-shah-ly successful</p>
  <p class="_speakerb">It depends on how well our results are accepted and embraced.
-We may not be that fine-anne-cially successfully.
+We may not be that fine-anne-shah-ly successfully.
 That is the risk.
 But that is the risk people always take when they start a business.</p>
  <p class="_speakera">A <span class="_me">company</span>, right?</p>
  <p class="_speakerb">Right!
 Hey, you are good at this.</p>
  <p class="_speakera">I am very good at learning.
 I have said before, but that may be all that I am really good at.
 What I know doesn&rsquo;t stand a chance in front of what I learn.</p>